What’s going on in our brains when we have posttraumatic stress symptoms, or PTSD?

 Remember that very old commercial from the 1980’s?
 Partnership for a drug free America?

-Yeah.
-So the same thing can be said about what makes PTSD different from any other mental health condition.
 The vivid sensory memory of traumatic events, called trauma memory, fries your brain whenever activated.
 This is how it works, neuropsychologically speaking.

 How PTSD Works: Neuropsychologically Speaking

 - Side bar #1: I’m about to get technical here about an experience you may have had, or your loved one has had, that was horrible.
 If it wasn’t horrible, it wouldn’t be trauma, and it wouldn’t have caused trauma memory or PTSD to develop.
 The part of trauma exposure that is deeply personal has to be discussed separately.
 However, if you come to understand this neuropsychological piece of what is happening, you will have an important tool for PTSD recovery.
-Be patient with learning something new.

 Every day, we experience the world around us.
 We can’t stop this from happening, no matter where we are on the neurodivergent continuum.
 We take in the world through our senses.
 Sights, sounds, smells, tastes, and tactile sensations.
 Our senses comfort us, and alarm us.
 They are tools for happiness, as well as survival.
 Whether we have PTSD or not.